jenkins-x/jx-docs/content/developing/create-quickstart.md

 If you would like to submit a new Quickstart to Jenkins X please just [raise an issue](https://github.com/jenkins-x/jx/issues/new?labels=quickstart&title=Add%20quickstart&body=Please%20add%20this%20github%20quickstart:) with the URL in GitHub of your quickstart and we can fork it it into the [quickstart organisation](https://github.com/jenkins-x-quickstarts) so it appears in the `jx create quickstart` menu.

+Or if you are part of an open source project and wish to curate your own set of quickstarts for your project; you can [raise an issue](https://github.com/jenkins-x/jx/issues/new?labels=quickstart&title=Add%20quickstart&body=Please%20add%20this%20github%20quickstart:) giving us details of the github organisation where the quickstarts live and we'll add that in as a default organisation to include in the [jx create quickstart](/commands/jx_create_quickstart) command.
+Its easier for the [jx create quickstart](/commands/jx_create_quickstart) if you maintain the quickstarts in a separate quickstart organisation on github.

 Until we do that you can still use your own Quickstarts in the `jx create quickstart` command via the `-g` or `--organisations` command line argument. e.g.

 ```shell